 For each response in CSV/Exports the Branch that was assigned will export by default.

-Please use extra care when using the percent branch action with logic in your surveys.
-Logic rules will trump the percent branch show/hide settings.
+- Please use extra care when using the percent branch action with logic in your surveys.
+Logic rules will override the percent branch show/hide settings.
 If you choose to use the percent branch in combination with logic we recommend testing thoroughly to ensure the survey is behaving as you intended.

 What if the total of all branches does not equal 100%?

 If you were to setup a 3 branch split of 33% per split, that means that 1% of the time they would not be matched to a particular split.
 In this case, they are assigned to the A branch.
 Thus, if you setup 3 branches each with a 10% chance (30% total), that would mean that branch B and C would have a 10% chance, but branch A would have an 80% chance (10% + 70% unassigned).